-In Figure 8, we plot CE for different values of c (the solid line) when both liquidity demand (δ) and supply (μ) are determined endogenously.
-In the absence of any externalities, one might expect the welfare to decrease with c.
-Figure 8 clearly indicates that the opposite can be true.
-That is, when the spot participation cost increases, agents' welfare can actually improve.
-Indeed, the dashed line is a horizontal line that marks the CE level at c = 0.6.
-We see that it is higher than (or equal to) the CE for all c > 0.13, indicating that agents are better off at c = 0.6 than at 0.13 < c < 0.6.
-This is a surprising result, which arises from the externality generated by those who supply liquidity by becoming market makers.
+Fig. 8 clearly indicates that the opposite can be true.
+That is, when the spot participation cost increases, agents' welfare can improve.
+The dashed line is a horizontal line that marks the CE level at c = 0.6.
+It is higher than (or equal to) the CE for all c > 0.13, indicating that agents are better off at c = 0.6 than at 0.13 < c < 0.6.
+This is a surprising result, which arises from the externality generated by those who supply liquidity by becoming market